10 21 15 Plastic Laminate Clad Toilet Compartments

 This specification is available for purchase in the following bundles:

-Use this CSI 3-part SimpleSpec™ specification for specifying Plastic Laminate Clad Toilet Compartments and urinal screens.
+Use this 3-part SimpleSpec™ specification for specifying Plastic Laminate Clad Toilet Compartments and urinal screens.

 The section includes standard compartments using in-floor or ceiling-hung mounting configurations.
 Other types of partitions with enhanced abuse resistance and increased privacy can be added to this section.